nikcleju/ESDM_Course/Projects/old/P3_ATM_orig.md

 3. When the client inserts the card, the following inputs are activated at the same time:
     - CardInserted becomes TRUE
-    - TruePIN has the value of the true PIN (e.g. 5478)
+    - TruePINDigit1/2/3/4 have the value of the true PIN (e.g. 5478)
-    - AccountMoney shows the amount of money in the account
+    - AccountMoney is the amount of money in the account

-4. The client then introduces the PIN at the Keyboard.
-The PIN is processed only if the client presses Enter afterwards.
+4. The client inserts the PIN one key at a time + Enter (for example KeyboardDigit is: 10 (none) -> 5 -> 10 (none) -> 4 -> 10 (none) ->7 -> 10 (none) -> 8 -> 10 (none), then Enter input becomes TRUE.

+5. During PIN entering, pressing Clear button acts like a Backspace (deletes last digit)

 6. Fault checking:
     - The ATM checks if the PIN equals the true PIN